What are these Meditation Myths?

 First, of the Meditation Myths, meditation is not an action, but a state of being

 This typical sentence suggests that meditation is an action.
 But it is not.
 In Sanskrit, meditation is called dhyana and means a state of heightened awareness in which personal thoughts and feelings have come to a complete rest.
 We can not force this mental silence, let alone compulsively.
-We can only pave the way for our minds to slip into meditation by itself.
+We can only pave the way for our minds to slip into meditation by themselves.

 For example, focus your attention on an object.
 It can be the breath, a mantra, a candle flame, or the black behind our closed eyes.
 Ultimately, it does not matter what you focus on.
-It’s all about letting your minds be like a laser beam and focus.
+It’s all about letting your mind be like a laser beam and focus.

 The right thing would be to say: “I focus” or “I focus my attention” to enter the state of meditation.

-Not as easy as it sounds, because our mind is hard to tame.
+Not as easy as it sounds because our mind is hard to tame.
 It whirls around wildly, searching for new charms.
 Every time it finds something interesting, it brings forth a thought.
 To dissuade, it is only possible through loving forbearance and patience, which brings us to the second misunderstanding.

 The Second of the Meditation Myths: